yadomkar/CS255/Homework1/solution.md

 ---

-**Answer 1:**
+## Assumption

-**Assumption:** Latin characters are only the ASCII characters, and not UTF-8 special characters.
+Latin characters are only the ASCII characters, and not UTF-8 special characters.

+## Approach
-**Approach:** Make a frequency array of size 52 (26 uppercase and 26 lowercase characters).
+Make a frequency array of size 52 (26 uppercase and 26 lowercase characters).
 Find the Median and Mode through this.

+## Code

 ```cpp
 class Question1 {